 La Sylphide headed back to Mauritius, forcing Le Gentil to observe the transit in the middle of the Indian Ocean.
 The weather was perfectly clear for the entire duration, but with the ship bobbing up and down on waves, Le Gentil was unable determine his longitude or make timing measurements with the necessary precision to make his observations scientifically useful.
 But this was only the start of Le Gentil's incredible adventure.Meanwhile, the great Russian scientist Mikhail Lomonsov (1711-1765) observed the transit from St. Petersburg.
 Using a 4.5-inch refractor, he later described a thin arc of light around Venus during ingress and egress.
 He interpreted this arc as the result of sunlight refracting through a dense atmosphere, concluding in his paper: "Planet Venus is surrounded by a significant air atmosphere, similar to if not even greater than that which bathes our terrestrial globe."

 Although the St. Petersburg Academy of Sciences distributed 200 copies of Lomonosov's paper (translated into German) throughout Europe, it went unnoticed, and was forgotten until the mid-1950s.
 Eventually, the paper was rediscovered and Lomonosov was credited with the discovery of Venus's atmosphere.
 But new scholarship from Jay Pasachoff and William Sheehan has cast doubt on this discovery.
-The two American astronomers argue that Lomonsov's equipment would not have enabled him to see this effect.
+The two American astronomers argue that Lomonosov did not actually see this effect, since his report did not resemble what we now know the atmosphere would have looked like.
 The question of who should be credited with the discovery of Venus's atmosphere remains open, and it may never be resolved to everyone's satisfaction.

 Unfortunately, the many 1761 transit expeditions were unable to nail down the astronomical unit.
 All observers noticed a thin bridge of darkness that connected Venus to the Sun around the times of second and third contact.
 This black-drop effect led to significant discrepancies in timing measurements, throwing off calculations of the astronomical unit enough to prevent Halley's desired precision.